wassapaks/angularjs-country-state-select/README.md

 # angularjs-country-state-select
 An angularjs directive package for selecting country and display its corresponding state.
+Credits to Abhishek Kaushik.

+by <a href="http://www.efrenbautista.com">Efren Bautista Jr</a>

 # How to install
 Install usering bower: